Brett Lebda

 Brett Steven Lebda (born January 15, 1982) is an American former professional ice hockey defenseman, who last played with the Binghamton Senators of the American Hockey League (AHL).
-He has played in the National Hockey League with the Detroit Red Wings, Columbus Blue Jackets and Toronto Maple Leafs.
+He has played in the National Hockey League (NHL) with the Detroit Red Wings, Columbus Blue Jackets and Toronto Maple Leafs.

 He was a member of the Stanley Cup winning Red Wings team of 2007-08.